SaadiIftikhar/N26/SecondTask/README.md

    - Clone the repository from GitHub or download it as a ZIP file.

 2. **Extract the Files:**
-   - If downloaded as a ZIP, extract the contents to your desired location, e.g., `C:\Users\YourName\SecondTask\`.
+   - If downloaded as a ZIP, extract the contents to your desired location.
+   - Note: In the following instructions, all path references will start from N26 (e.g., ..\N26\SecondTask).
+Please adjust the paths according to your own directory structure if it's different.

 ---